anrbn/GCP-Attack-Defense/README.md

   <img src="https://github.com/anrbn/blog/blob/main/images/20.1.png">
 </p>

 We only have two permissions ( `iam.serviceAccounts.actAs` & `cloudfunctions.functions.create` ) as you can see above, that's enough for us to deploy a Cloud Function.
-For every action this tool communicates to Cloud Function API via gRPC (not REST).
+For every action [gLess](https://github.com/anrbn/blog/tree/main/tool/gless) communicates to Cloud Function API via gRPC (not REST).
 For uploading the Source Code to the Cloud Function, Cloud Storage is being used as it takes the least permission.

 Next, we will deploy the function.
 ```powershell